Transposing Data for Business Intelligence

 Connect an AttributeManager to the Failed output port of the Tester.
 The attributes are given more descriptive names in the AttributeManager:

-A is renamed to StatType as it represents statistic type
+A is renamed to StatType as it represents the statistical type

 _attr_name is renamed to AreaName as it represents the Vancouver area boundaries